AtanasovCode/visual-weather-app/README.md

 ## How it works

-Search the city you want to see the weather in and click the button to see the current weather in that location.
+Search for the city you want to see the weather in, and just click the button to get instant weather information.

 ![](./src//assets/screenshots/hero.png)

 ## Get the current weather info!